 To get to Klewenalp, you’ll need to take the cable car from Beckenried on Lake Lucerne.
 You can reach Beckenried starting from the Lucerne train station to the Stans train station.
 Here, you will take PostBus line 311 to the “Beckenried, Post” stop.
 The valley station of the cable car is a 5-minute walk away.

 For a special experience, you can also reach Beckenried from Lucerne by boat.
 The trip, a bit longer and more expensive than the bus and train combination, is nonetheless very scenic and absolutely enjoyable.
-However, we recommend it if you plan to travel on a sunny day to fully enjoy the beauty of the scenery surrounding this area of Switzerland.

 It is possible to check the purchase options and buy tickets – both for train or boat – through the SBB website or the SBB App, which we recommend you use anyway to check timetables and operation of the lines.

 ***PLEASE NOTE***: At the end of the route, a cable car will take you from Stockhütte back down into the valley to Emmetten, just a little further on than Beckenried.
 From here you can take PostBus 311 back to Stans train station.